 An exercise treadmill tests measure heart rate and rhythm, blood pressure, and a patient’s overall health and fitness.

 An exercise treadmill test can help your doctor:

-- Assess symptoms your child may be experiencing, such as chest pain, shortness of breath, or palpitations
+- Assess symptoms the patient may be experiencing, such as chest pain, shortness of breath, or palpitations

-- Determine if enough blood is flowing to your child’s heart as their activity level increases
+- Determine if enough blood is flowing to the patient's heart as their activity level increases

 - Determine if there are potential heart defects that may require additional testing